babylonlabs-io/covenant-emulator/covenant-signer/docs/transition-from-phase1.md

 ```shell
 curl -X POST http://127.0.0.1:9791/v1/unlock -d '{"passphrase": "<passphrase>"}'
 ```

+> ⚡ Note: Even if you provide the passphrase in the curl command to unlock the
+> keyring, the CLI configuration for starting the service will still prompt you
+> to enter the passphrase interactively.

 You can sign transactions by invoking the `v1/sign-transactions` endpoint, which expects staking and unbonding transactions in hex format.